davidrhoden/davidrhoden-basic-netlify/things-i-like/ant-and-the-aardvark-jul-22-2026.md

 ---
-title: The Ant and The Aardvark
+title: 'Things I Like: The Ant and The Aardvark'
 date: 2026-07-22T00:00:00
 excerpt: I'd forgotten how beautifully drawn this show was.
 image: /static/img/things-i-like/ant-and-aardvark-still-s1e1.png
 tags:
-  - things I like
   - The Ant and The Aardvark
   - Friz Freleng
   - DePatie - Freleng Enterprises